 Mongolian shamanism, broadly understood as Mongolian folk religion (sometimes also called tengrism) refers to the ethnic religion of animistic and shamanistic nature that has historically been practiced in Mongolia.
 In its earliest stages, this folk religion was in a complex interrelationship with all other aspects of Mongolian social life and tribal organization.
 Thus, tengrism is an all-embracing (absolute, total) belief system encompassing religion, medicine, nature and ancestor worship.
 Mongolian shamanism is based primarily on the veneration of the various tengri (pantheon of Mongolian gods) and mainly Tengger or Tengri, the great celestial god or "God of Heaven".

-This project was born from the collaboration between two National Geographic Explorers, archaeologist Natalia Éguez and photographer and director of OAK, Javier Corso.In the summer of 2022, Corso is invited to participate in a survey expedition to the Mongolian steppe together with the team of archaeologists led by Dr. Égüez, which seeks to generate new data records to answer crucial questions about the development of social complexity in the nomadic herder communities of Mongolia.
-The motivation stems from the research that Natalia has been conducting uninterruptedly in Mongolia since 2015, first with the University of Kiel in Germany and then as head geoarchaeologist with the Western Mongolia Archaeological Project (WMAP), an initiative of the National Museum Of Mongolia and Western Kentucky University (USA).
+This project was born from the collaboration with my fellow National Geographic Explorer and archaeologist, Natalia Éguez.
+In the summer of 2022, I was invited to participate in a survey expedition to the Mongolian steppe, which seeks to generate new data records to answer crucial questions about the development of social complexity in the nomadic herder communities of Mongolia.